Dynamic application security testing

-A dynamic application security testing (DAST) is a non functional testing process where one can assess an application using certain techniques and the end result of such testing process covers security weaknesses and vulnerabilities present in an application.
-This testing process can be carried out either in manual way or by using automated tools.
-Manual assessment of an application involves a more human intervention to identify the security flaws which might slip from an automated tool.
-Usually business logic errors, race condition checks, and certain zero day vulnerabilities can only be identified using manual assessments.
+Dynamic application security testing (DAST) represents a non-functional testing process to identify security weaknesses and vulnerabilities in an application.
+This testing process can be carried out either manually or by using automated tools.
+Manual assessment of an application involves human intervention to identify the security flaws which might slip from an automated tool.
+Usually business logic errors, race condition checks, and certain zero-day vulnerabilities can only be identified using manual assessments.

 On the other side, a DAST tool is a program which communicates with a web application through the web front-end in order to identify potential security vulnerabilities in the web application and architectural weaknesses.
 It performs a black-box test.
 Unlike static application security testing tools, DAST tools do not have access to the source code and therefore detect vulnerabilities by actually performing attacks.

 DAST tools allow sophisticated scans, detecting vulnerabilities with minimal user interactions once configured with host name, crawling parameters and authentication credentials.
 These tools will attempt to detect vulnerabilities in query strings, headers, fragments, verbs (GET/POST/PUT) and DOM injection.

 Overview

 DAST tools facilitate the automated review of a web application with the express purpose of discovering security vulnerabilities and are required to comply with various regulatory requirements.
 Web application scanners can look for a wide variety of vulnerabilities, such as input/output validation: (e.g. cross-site scripting and SQL injection), specific application problems and server configuration mistakes.

-In a copyrighted report published in March 2012 by security vendor Cenzic, the most common application vulnerabilities in recently tested applications include:

 Commercial and open-source scanners

 Commercial scanners are a category of web-assessment tools which need to be purchased.
 Some scanners include some free features but most need to be bought for full access to the tool's power.

 Open-source scanners are often free of cost to the user.

-Security researcher Shay Chen has previously compiled an exhaustive list of both commercial and open-source web application security scanners.
-The list also highlights how each of the scanners performed during his benchmarking tests against the WAVSEP.

-The WAVSEP platform is publicly available and can be used to evaluate the various aspects of web application scanners: technology support, performance, accuracy, coverage and result consistency.